The first thing you need to know about Committee for Medicinal Products for Human Use (CHMP) meetings is that they are not public.

 After the hour is up, the applicant is dismissed so the CHMP can deliberate – and vote – in private.
 The rapporteur then meets with the applicant to convey general conclusions and deliver vote results and recommendations – clearly, a set-up that is not conducive to applicants being able to take control should issues arise.

 The good news is that there are ways to overcome these challenges.
-Read our advice in CHMP Meetings: Keys to Success, where we cover the new processes and technology tools applicants can use to have more control at these important CHMP meetings.
+Read our advice in CHMP Meeting Success: Providing Clinical Perspective to Overcome Major Objections, where we cover the new processes and technology tools applicants can use to have more control at these important CHMP meetings.